Antoinette Schoar is Stewart C. Myers-Horn Family Professor of Finance and Entrepreneurship at the MIT Sloan School of Management.

-Antoinette Schoar is the Michael M. Koerner (1949) Professor of Entrepreneurial Finance at the MIT Sloan School of Management and the Chair of the MIT Sloan finance department.
-She holds a PhD is in Economics from the University of Chicago and an undergraduate degree from the University of Cologne, Germany.
-She is an associate editor of the Journal of Finance and the co-chair of the NBER Entrepreneurship group.
+She holds a PhD in Economics from the University of Chicago and an undergraduate degree from the University of Cologne, Germany.
+She is an associate editor of the Journal of Finance, and the co-chair of the NBER Corporate Finance group.

-She also is the cofounder of ideas42 a non-profit organization that uses insights from behavioral economics and psychology to solve social problems.
+Antoinette is also the cofounder of ideas42 a non-profit organization that uses insights from behavioral economics and psychology to solve social problems.